-Hey, we’re at the NHL Stanley Cup Finals so might as well do some hockey.
+Hey, we’re at the NHL Stanley Cup Finals, so we might as well get in some hockey.

-This game has the same format as the touchdown blackjack, with eight-deck shuffles, 3:2 blackjack playoff, and 2:1 insurance.
-Like most casinos, dealer hits on 16, hard or soft, and stays on 17.
+This game has the same format as Touchdown Blackjack, with eight-deck shuffles, 3:2 blackjack playoff and 2:1 insurance.
+Like most casinos, the dealer hits on 16, hard or soft, and stays on 17.

-The user interface on the DraftKings casino games are easy to operate.
-With a touch, bets can be doubled, changed, or renewed for the next hand.
-During play, it’s easy to hit, stand, double down, or split pairs.
+The user interface on the DraftKings casino games is easy to operate.
+With a touch, bets can be doubled, changed or renewed for the next hand.
+During play, it’s easy to hit, stand, double down or split pairs.